Need to surrender your pet?

 - The appointment will take approximately 30 minutes.

-- We will conduct a short interview with you and review your pet’s Personality Profile and medical records.
+- We will review your pet’s Personality Profile and medical records.

 - Your pet will undergo a temperament and medical evaluation.